nashpaz123/devops_pipeline_demo/readme.md

 ----------

 **Deliverables**:
-This demonstration will simulate a completely automated CI/CD deployment pipeline using Jenkins.
+This demonstration will simulate a completely automated CI/CD deployment line using Jenkins.
 It will essentially do the following steps (phases):
 1. Pull the source code for a Java EE based Project from GIT.
 (SCM AUTOMATION)
  2. Compile (build) the code using Maven to generate the .war file (BUILD AUTOMATION)
  3. Run Test cases & ensure they pass.
 (TEST AUTOMATION)